35640345/cacadefesse/README.md

 Apache will serve the frontend from `/var/www/html/website/`.
 SSL termination is handled via Nginx if configured, or directly by Certbot via Apache.

-### 7. Optional: Nginx Reverse Proxy (Advanced)

-If you prefer Nginx as a reverse proxy for `:2087` and `:2096` (WebSocket and WebRTC), create separate proxy configs.
-Otherwise, direct access to these ports over HTTPS is sufficient.

 ### Deployment Checklist